One person’s trash was indeed another child’s treasure. A treasure that opened up a world of creativity and limitless

 Combine life’s new responsibilities with living in an era of constant distractions pecking away at our brains and most nights we find ourselves wondering how the hell the clock dial managed to strike 10.

-Whether it’s starting a new business or side project; writing an e-book; taking an online class; learning how to draw or take better photos; programming a new app or launching a blog—it’s time to get back inside the refrigerator box again and start creating.
+Whether it’s starting a new business or side project, writing an e-book, taking an online class, learning how to take better photos, programming a new app, or launching a blog—it’s time to get back inside the refrigerator box again and start creating.

 Image by Vincent Laconte